Glenn Chickering, Head of Upper School, Green School Bali

 If I want to try it, what should I do?

-Get in touch with us at teachergamer.com for information on programs, books and training.
-Otherwise for general knowledge and connecting with teacher-gamers globally that are currently working with schools to bring RPGs into schools and learning environments join the "Teacher-Gamers and RPG Trainers" Facebook Group to ask questions, share your experiences and build partnerships.
+Connect with teacher-gamers globally that are currently working with schools to bring RPGs into schools and learning environments by joining the "Teacher-Gamers and RPG Trainers" Facebook Group to ask questions, share your experiences and build partnerships.